stackmate/stackmate/README.md

 ```

 ### CloudStack Samples
 CloudStack samples use the CloudStack namespace.
-These templates typically require the zone id, service offering id and template id as input parameters
+These templates typically require the zone id, service offering id and template id as input parameters.
+These ids are passed directly to the `stackmate` command instead of being set in the `local.yml` file, see usage below.

 ## Usage Example